getdunne/AudioKitNet/README.md

 The basic networking protocol and techniques for network bridging were developed as part of the author's [NetVST Project](http://netvst.org/wiki).
 In the spring of 2018, it became obvious that the NetVST plug-ins could be used to bridge arbitrary DSP code to standard DAWs without additional platform-specific adapter code, facilitating both development and use of AudioKit Core DSP code on non-Apple platforms.
 This led to a decision to publish all relevant code as part of a new AudioKit repo (this one) on GitHub.

 ## Work in progress
-This repo is still a work in progress.
-Only the primary documentation files have been published so far.
+This repo is very much a work-in-progress, and will remain so for quite a while.
+What's here is little more than a proof of concept now, but I have high hopes for it in the near future!